-Brand New Album - Del Thomas #3
+Brand New Album - 'Changes Coming'

 And, just in case you haven't already bought either of the first two albums, here's a link to the Bandcamp page where you can buy the tracks or the whole album

 And remember, 'Driving Home Alone' and 'Shifting Sands' are still available on iTunes and Amplifier.

 Check back here regularily for updates on further gigs around the country.

 *All live photos courtesy of Don Laing & Michelle McRae